janhesters/shadcn-kanban-board/CONTRIBUTING.md

-# Contributing to the React Router SaaS Template
+# Contributing to the Shadcn Kanban Board

-Thank you for your interest in contributing to the React Router SaaS Template!
+Thank you for your interest in contributing to the Shadcn Kanban board!
 This guide outlines the process, standards, and best practices for contributing to the project.

 **Boy scout rule:** If you see something that can be improved, please improve it!